 In every instance, there's no witness to what happened.

-It doesn't make a lot of sense because a lot of those canals you can stand up in them.
+It doesn't make a lot of sense because a lot of those canals, you can stand up in them.

-They call him the pusher.
+They call them the pusher.

 Some people think that the people were just pushed in, but you've got to apply logic to that.